Content Map Terms

 The blood pressure cuff on your arm will be inflated every few minutes.
 This will squeeze your arm and feel tight.
 Tell your health professional if this is painful.

-While exercising, you may have leg cramps or soreness; feel tired, short of breath, or light-headed; have a dry mouth; and sweat.
+While you exercise, you may have leg cramps or soreness; feel tired, short of breath, or light-headed; have a dry mouth; and sweat.
 You might even have some mild chest pain or pressure.
 Tell the health professional or doctor if you have these symptoms.

 - Irregular heartbeats during the test.